kooldawgstar/Owl/README.md

 ### Why it's amazing

-Owl is a light and simple broilerplate.
+Owl is a light and simple framework.
 It only styles HTML elements and includes a responsive grid.
 - Around 380 lines of CSS unminified and with comments
 - It's a starting point